 - For this particular recipe: cheesecloth, twine, strainer

-To get peaches ready for canning and preserving, you'll more than likely need to peel them.
+To get peaches ready for canning and preserving homemade peach jam, you'll more than likely need to peel them.
 I find that the easiest way to do this is to cut a small "X" at the bottom of the peach, boil it for 30 seconds, and then quickly transfer the peaches to an ice water bath for about 2 minutes to stop the cooking.
 Once removed from the ice water, the skins come right off.
 No need to use a knife or peeler - plus it saves so much time!
 One little caveat though - if your peaches aren't perfectly ripe, you may have a little trouble removing the skin - even with the blanching method.
 Ripeness helps the skin release more easily from the peach flesh, so just keep that in mind!

 The type of peach jam that I enjoy the best is not too sweet, has a looser texture, and small chunks of peach throughout the spread.
 My favorite recipe is from Canning For a New Generation and fits my taste preferences perfectly.
-The jam is thickened naturally with pectin from Granny Smith Apples, which also give the finished product a bright, clean flavor profile that I think makes the jam taste more like a fresh peach.
-This particular recipe also calls for about 1/3 less sugar than other recipes I've compared, which I like!
+The jam is thickened naturally with pectin from Granny Smith Apples, which also gives the finished product a bright, clean flavor profile that I think makes the jam taste more like a fresh peach.
+This particular recipe also calls for about ⅓ less sugar than other recipes I've compared, which I like!

 Here are a few of my best tips for making the jam: